How pod planes could change travel forever

 As with shipping containers, Clip-Air capsules could be seamlessly transferred onto trucks and trains, opening up a world of possibilities, not only for freight operators but also for the airline industry.

-For example, there may be a decoupling of who manages the airframe and passenger cabin, or more accurately, the cabins, in plural, since up to three independent capsules could be attached to each aircraft.
+For example, there may be a decoupling of who manages the airframe and passenger cabin.
+In the case of Clip-Air, those are likely to be multiple cabins, since up to three independent capsules could be attached to each aircraft.

 Similar to what happens in the rail or shipping industry, some firms could specialize in the flying while others would focus on the passenger experience.